m-laprise/llamaparty/step_by_step_resources.md

   * Avoid reinventing the wheel by first looking for similar examples in the many scripts shared in those two repos
 * [Tips for Working with HF on Princeton's Research Computing Clusters](https://researchcomputing.princeton.edu/support/knowledge-base/hugging-face)
   * Avoid memory and storage issues on the HPC cluster
+* [Non-engineers guide: Train a LLaMA 2 chatbot (HF blog)](https://huggingface.co/blog/Llama2-for-non-engineers) by Andrew Jardine and Abhishek Thakur
+  * How to fine-tune a LlaMa model for chat without writing any code (this is more of an "at-home" version for those without access to high-performance computing and/or without coding experience)

+## Researchers choices in fine-tuning paradigms and methods

+* Reinforcement learning with human feedback: [Fine-tuning 20B LLMs with RLHF on a 24GB consumer GPU](https://huggingface.co/blog/trl-peft) (HF blog)
+* Regularization: [NEFTUNE: Noisy Embeddings Improve Finetuning](https://arxiv.org/pdf/2310.05914.pdf) (Jain et al. 2023) (Pre-print)

 # Inference